 We sat down with our Designer Consultant, Pieter Landman to understand more about diversification, an amazing strategy for farms that are looking to have more, and better participation in today's market.

-PL - It can be a lot of things, if you concentrate on one and only one breed, if it collapses…all your business collapses.
+Pieter - It can be a lot of things, if you concentrate on one and only one breed, if it collapses…all your business collapses.
 Now, more than ever our market depends on trends, fashion, and also consumer behavior.
 We are facing an audience constantly changing.
 So if your farm depends on only one variety the risk is too high.

-PL - Your competitor's price could go low, or people could suddenly stop wanting your product.
+Pieter - Your competitor's price could go low, or people could suddenly stop wanting your product.
 Right there is where variety becomes important: to spread your risk and diversify your business.